iamoracle/ticketsub/README.md

 # ticketsub

-A simple ticketing system for air travelers.
+A simple ticketing system for air travellers.

 This smart contract allows airlines to issue tickets.